Pet-projects/data-fishery-analysis/README.md

 I have inserted the gridded data of the EU marine areas around Uk into the following table: https://www.google.com/fusiontables/DataSource?docid=1Pd2mBJXCjsPVcH29A4gHHcao5WckIsgkYgN2WM6H

+Next step is to normalize the data from the fisheries quotas to be able to glue that with the EU marine zones.

 ## 6. Technologies